New public media entity gives ministers Muldoon-era control: TVNZ

 "It must be robust enough for different governments over time," he said.

-Power said structuring the new entity as an autonomous Crown entity gave RNZ and TVNZ less independence than their current existence as Crown entity companies.
+Power said structuring the new organisation as an autonomous Crown entity gave RNZ and TVNZ less independence than their current existence as Crown entity companies.

 "We do not believe a case has been made for reducing their independence," Power said.